Skip to content

 Will there be any immediate changes?

-Right now, we can reassure you that there are no immediate changes to how you use and access your account(s), and you can still expect the same trusted service from us.
+There are no immediate changes to how you use and access your account(s), and you can still expect the same trusted service from us.

 Our insurance and travel money services will continue to be available as they are today and are not included in the transfer.